Azure-Samples/Speech-Service-Actions-Template/documentation/2-test-the-baseline-model.md

 ## Next steps

-Now that you understand the workflow and you've created the baseline model, in the next step you'll attempt to [improve the model](./3-improve-the-model.md) by replacing data in the `testing` and `training` folders and comparing the results against the baseline model.
+Now that you understand how to create the baseline model, you're ready to attempt to [improve the model](./3-improve-the-model.md) by replacing data in the `testing` and `training` folders and comparing the results against the baseline model.

 See the following documents for more information on this template and the engineering practices it demonstrates: